Yves Vanderhaeghe: Coaching career

 Vanderhaeghe worked as assistant manager at K.V.
 Kortrijk.

 On 11 May 2015, Vanderhaeghe was appointed head coach of K.V.
 Oostende.

 Shortly after he was dismissed at Oostende he was appointed as the new manager of Gent, where he stayed for one year.

 On 15 November 2018, Vanderhaeghe became the new manager of Kortrijk, where he started his second term as head coach.
 On 31 January 2021, Kortrijk made an end to the collaboration after a 3–1 home loss against Charleroi.

 From February 2021 till November 2021 Vanderhaeghe was the manager of Cercle Brugge.
 During the 2020–21 season, he saved Cercle from relegation into the Belgian First Division B. He was sacked on 28 November 2021, a day after Cercle's first home win of the season, a 3–1 win against KV Mechelen, with the club in 17th position out of 18.

 On 11 February 2022 Vanderhaeghe was appointed as the new manager of K.V.
 Oostende, his second time at the club.

 On 15 June 2023, Vanderhaeghe was appointed as the manager of Saudi First Division side Al-Faisaly.
 On 15 November 2023, Vanderhaeghe left the club by mutual consent.

+On 12 November 2025, Vanderhaeghe was hired by Francs Borains in the second tier.